shashvat-singham/Blockchain-Aadhar-voting/README.md

 # Aadhaar Voting
-Aadhaar Based voting system using blockchain technology
+Aadhaar Based voting system using blockchain technology.
+You can view this project deployed at https://voteblocks.netlify.app/

 ## Description